Last Updated on October 3, 2020

 - Practice gratitude.
 Think about what’s good in your life.
 Write down 3 things you’re grateful for each day.
 Show thanks more often.

 - Accept your circumstances.
-Feeling anxiety, depression or anger are normal.
+Feeling anxiety, depression or anger are normal, so embrace the suck.
 You lost your job through no fault of your own.
 It isn’t personal.
 It is happening to millions of other people, too.